On the solution of the harmonic-divgrad PDEs system: A result on the harmonic-divgrad PDEs system

 \section{A result on the harmonic-divgrad PDEs system}

-Let us start with the definition of the harmonic-divgrad PDEs system. \begin{Definition}[Harmonic-divgrad equations] Let $(M,\boldsymbol{g})$ be a pseudo-Riemannian manifold with connection $\nabla$.
-Let $f,\{h_i\}_{i \in \mathbb{I}}$ with $\#\mathbb{I}<\#\mathbb{N}$ be sufficiently smooth functions defined on $M$ and let $k_1$ and $k_2$ be non-negative real numbers.
-The harmonic-divgrad equations are the system of partial differential equations
+Let us start with the definition of the harmonic-divgrad PDEs system. \begin{Definition}[Harmonic-divgrad system] Let $(M,\boldsymbol{g})$ be a smooth $d$-dimensional Riemannian manifold with sectional curvature $K$, endowed with its Levi-Civita connection $\nabla$.
+Let

-\end{Definition} This kind of system appears in same physical contexts such as $p$-form gauge theories \cite{Henneaux:1986ht}, where its use is essential for the calculation of asymptotic charges in high dimensions or in the explicit computations of the asymptotic symmetries in mixed symmetry tensor gauge theories \cite{manzf,manz3,manz4}. \\ We can prove the following result. \begin{Theorem}[Trivialization of harmonic-divgrad equations on a positive sectional curvature space form] Let $(M,\boldsymbol{g})$ be a space form (with sectional curvature $K>0$) of dimension $D-2$.
-Then the harmonic-divgrad equations admit as only solution the trivial solution $f=0$ and $h_i=0 \quad \forall i \in \mathbb{I}:=[1,D-2]$. \end{Theorem} \begin{proof} By Killing–Hopf Theorem \ref{tkh} the Riemanninan covering of $(M,\boldsymbol{g})$ is a $(D-2)$-dimensional sphere whose components of the metric tensor will be called $\gamma_{\alpha \beta}$.
-Hence we first prove the theorem for a $(D-2)$-dimensional sphere.\\ Let us now take the gradient of equation \eqref{C1b}: